Anneke Metz, PhD

 Prior to joining MEDPREP she worked at Montana State University in Bozeman, MT, where she taught Introductory Biology, Laboratory Techniques and Advanced Cell Biology, and engaged in research on topics in biology education, and in the retention of Native American students in STEM and health professions.

-In addition to serving in an interim capacity as the program director,for MEDPREP Dr. Metz teaches in the 3-semester Biology Applications course, and also teaches or co-teaches Quantitative Reasoning, Special Topics Seminar on Health Care Systems, Introduction to Problem Based Learning, Medical Biochemistry, and Pharmacology.
+Dr. Metz teaches in the 3-semester Biology Applications course, and also teaches or co-teaches Quantitative Reasoning, Special Topics Seminar on Health Care Systems, Introduction to Problem Based Learning, Medical Biochemistry, and Pharmacology.
+As Premed Program director, she is working on curriculum design projects for MEDPREP and the School of Medicine.